Posted by Ministry Voice | Jun 29, 2021 | Bible Study, Churches, Discipleship, Leadership, Sermons

 Did you know that the original stars in the original American flag were in a circle?
 They did it so that all the Colonies would appear equal.
 Now, that’s interesting!

-2. The first Independence Day celebration took place in Philadelphia on July 8, 1776.
+2. The first Independence Day celebration occurred in Philadelphia on July 8, 1776.
 This was also the day that the Declaration of Independence was first read in public after people were summoned by the ringing of the Liberty Bell

 3. Benjamin Franklin proposed the turkey as the national bird but was overruled by John Adams and Thomas Jefferson, who recommended the bald eagle.

-4. Every fourth of July the Liberty Bell in Philadelphia is tapped thirteen times in honor of the original thirteen colonies.
-This means that the bell is not actually rung.
+4. Every fourth of July, the Liberty Bell in Philadelphia is tapped thirteen times in honor of the original thirteen colonies.
+This means that the bell is not rung.
 Instead, it is only being tapped.

 Now that we have our fair share of fun learning by looking back at some random facts about Independence Day in the USA, it is time for us to learn what independence or freedom is from a Christian perspective.